Skip to main content

 What the Data Shows

-We have scored 491 approved blogs across six categories.
+We have scored 491 approved blogs across nine categories.
 Here is how they break down on the domain authority metric (scored out of 25):

 The average DA score across all approved blogs is 9.9 out of 25.
-That means most blogs are leaving more than half of the available DA points on the table.
+That means most blogs are achieving less than 40% of their authority potential.
 The ceiling is currently 15, held by a single blog — which tells you how difficult (and how valuable) every additional point becomes at the top end.

 What High-DA Blogs Do Differently